Ear wax FAQs

 Q. Is it safe?

 A. Yes!
-With syringing (usually referred to as 'irrigation' these days), the stream of water inevitably has to impact the eardrum, which is a sensitive and delicate structure.
+With traditional syringing (usually referred to as 'irrigation' these days), the high-pressure stream of water inevitably has to impact the eardrum, which is a sensitive and delicate structure.
 Some estimates suggest that syringing causes in the region of 10,000 perforations each year in the UK.
 With microsuction, the suction probe doesn’t have to go near the eardrum: it attaches to the blockage, allowing it to be drawn directly out of the ear.
-This means less physical trauma, making the procedure more comfortable and safer to repeat regularly.
-It also makes microsuction a safer option for those with permanent perforations or a history of ear surgery.
+This means no physical trauma, making the procedure more comfortable and safer to repeat regularly.
+It also makes microsuction a safer option for those with permanent perforations or a history of ear surgery (eg. grommets, myringoplasty, mastoidectomy, etc).

 Q. Who will carry out the procedure?